 Caring for Mother Earth

 What's your spiritual story in the workplace?
 Where have you had highly precessional impacts?
 Where do you breathe life into each other?
 To what degree have you shared those stories?
-Brand those stories?
-Sell those stories?
-Would I know your spiritual story by walking in the front door?
-For example, when I did the Spirit at Work webinar one of the attendees said their company had the kids of the employees bring in pictures of the workplace based on a suggestion they heard me make years ago.
-She said it was an awesome experience.

 What's Your Spiritual Story?